Michael-Opremic/mrosmarthub-docs/docs/consignment/consignment_consignee.rst

 After submitting, the proposed prices are shown to the consignor for approval immediately.
 Price proposals can be changed until the consignor has approved the proposed prices.
 After agreeing on a set of prices for a material, the consignor approves a material for sale.
 Approved material is marked as FOR SALE.
 The proposed prices and sales potential are fixed and cannot be changed anymore.

+If a company has also access to |mrosh| Connector, consignment material that is approved for sale is automatically listed on Connector.
+The sales price is set based on the agreed expected price for the material, adjusted with a factor that can be set up in company administration.
+The visibility is also set to a pre-defined value that can be managed in company administration.
+For more details about the settings, see :ref:`ref_superuser_settings_consignments`.

 .. figure:: img/consignee_02_worklist.png
    :figwidth: image
    :alt: Worklist screen